K-arch27/archscript/README.md

 Choice for Chaoctic-aur repo

-Choice for Including /home or not inside of the snapshot
+Choice for Including /home or not inside of the main subvolume for snapshot

 ### -----------Important Information-----------